acfromspace/spacestone/README.md

   1.  **`/node_modules`**: The directory where all of the modules of  code that your project depends on (npm packages) are automatically installed.

-  2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template.
-“Src” is a convention for “source code”.
+  2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template. “src” is a convention for “source code”.

   3. **`/static`**: The directory where HTML dependencies lie.
 Normally the `favicon.ico` (the image next to the title in the browser tab), goes here.